MiniProject: Emotion Classifier - Part1

 Code Explanation:

-• max_images: The maximum number of images to retrieve (default is 30).
+search_imagesfunction: This function takes two arguments:term: The search term for which images are to be searched.max_images: The maximum number of images to retrieve (default is 30).

-4. Extract image URLs: The function uses the fastcore library’s L function to create a list-like object from the list of dictionaries.
-The itemgot method is then used to extract the ‘image’ key from each dictionary, which contains the URL of the corresponding image.
+fastcorelibrary’sLfunction to create a list-like object from the list of dictionaries.
+Theitemgotmethod is then used to extract the ‘image’ key from each dictionary, which contains the URL of the corresponding image. - Return the image URLs: The function returns the list of image URLs found during the search.

 Lets run the function and take a look at the URL